carbon-language/carbon-lang/docs/design/expressions/comparison_operators.md

-The behavior of `NotEqual` can be overridden separately from the behavior of `Equal` to support cases like floating-point NaN values, where two values can compare neither equal nor not-equal.
-An implementation of `EqWith` should not allow both `Equal` and `NotEqual` to return `true` for the same pair of values, and these operations should have no observable side-effects.
+The behavior of `NotEqual` can be overridden separately from the behavior of `Equal` to support cases like floating-point NaN values, where two values can compare neither equal nor not-equal, and thus both functions would return `false`.
+However, an implementation of `EqWith` should *not* allow both `Equal` and `NotEqual` to return `true` for the same pair of values.
+Additionally, these operations should have no observable side-effects.

 ```
-external impl like MyFloat as Eq(like MyFloat) {
+external impl like MyFloat as EqWith(like MyFloat) {
   fn Equal[me: MyFloat](other: MyFloat) -> bool {
     if (me.IsNaN() or other.IsNaN()) {
       return false;